imcsk8/opm-utils/README.md

 # opm-utils
-Utiliteis for managing the OpenStack Puppet Modules repo
+Utilities for managing the OpenStack Puppet Modules repo